Jacob Fatu: The Bloodline (2024–2025)

-Singles competition (2025–present)
+Singles competition (2025–2026)

 Following weeks of dissension, Fatu betrayed Sikoa at Money at the Bank on June 7 by attacking him in the namesake ladder match, leaving The Bloodline and turning face.
 At Night of Champions on June 28, Fatu lost the United States Championship to Sikoa after interference from Mateo, a returning Tonga Loa, and the debuting Talla Tonga, ending his reign at 70 days.
 On Night 2 of SummerSlam on August 3, Fatu failed to regain the title from Sikoa in a steel cage match.
+On the October 17 episode of SmackDown, Fatu was originally scheduled to face Drew McIntyre in a number one contender's match to face Undisputed WWE Champion Cody Rhodes, however Fatu was, in storyline, attacked backstage and was medically unable to compete.
+This was done to write Fatu off television due to an undisclosed injury.

+Fatu returned on the January 9, 2026 episode of SmackDown during the Undisputed WWE Championship match, where he attacked McIntyre before assaulting Rhodes, which allowed McIntyre to capitalize and win the title, after which Fatu was taken out by Rhodes in retaliation for costing him the title.
+At WrestleMania 42 Night 1 on April 18, Fatu defeated McIntyre in an Unsanctioned match, ending their feud.

+Re-joining The Bloodline (2026–present)

+After WrestleMania, Fatu faced Roman Reigns for the World Heavyweight Chamionship at Backlash and Clash in Italy, but was defeated both times.
+The second loss came in a Tribal Combat and Fatu was forced to acknowledge Reigns as his Tribal Chief, aligning himself with the latter and The Usos.
+On the June 15 episode of Raw, Reigns included Fatu as part of the family by giving him an Ula Fala, adding him to The Bloodline.
+At Night 1 of SummerSlam on August 1, Fatu and The Usos lost to LA Knight, Royce Keys and Solo Sikoa in a Six-Man Tag Team Match.

 Personal life

-Fatu is married to Torisa, and they have seven children together.
-He is a fan of the Las Vegas Raiders.
+Fatu is married to Elizabeth, and they have seven children together.
+He is a supporter of the Las Vegas Raiders.

 Championships and accomplishments

-Fatu is a former one-time WWE United States Champion.

 Fatu is a former one-time MLW World Heavyweight Champion, and also holds the record for longest reign at 819 days.